-T Three Months E nded March 31,
+Three M onths En ided

+Septe

-2022 2021 Chan ge
+2022 2021 Change

 (Dollars in thousands)

-Cost of revenue \$ 450,292 \$ 291,684 \$ 158,608 54 %
+Cost of revenue \$ 520,955 \$ 375,561 \$ 145,394 39 %

-Gross margin 49 % 51 %
+Gross margin 47 %)

-In 2022, cost of revenue increased by \$158.6 million, or 54%, compared to the same period last year.
-The increase in cost of revenue was primarily attributable to a \$136.6 million increase in network service providers' costs, which included the additional A2P fees imposed by certain carriers, and a \$7.8 million increase in cloud infrastructure fees, all to support the growth in usage of our products.
-The increase was also due to a \$4.3 million increase in the amortization expense of intangible assets that we acquired through business combinations.
-In addition, the three months ended March 31, 2022 included cost of revenue from our recent acquisitions.
+In the three months ended September 30, 2022, cost of revenue increased by \$145.4 million, or 39%, compared to the same period last year.
+The increase in cost of revenue was primarily attributable to a \$111.8 million increase in network service providers' costs, which included the additional A2P fees imposed by certain carriers, and a \$9.6 million increase in cloud infrastructure fees, all to support the growth in usage of our products.

-In 2022, the gross margin percentage declined compared to the same period last year.
-This decline was primarily driven by continued strong growth of our international messaging business, the additional A2P fees imposed by certain carriers and an increase in network service provider fees in certain geographies, which we pass to our customers at cost.
-The decline was also due to an increase in amortization expense related to our acquired intangible assets.
-These declines were partially offset by the growth of our other application services products and certain operational improvements.
+In the three months ended September 30, 2022, the gross margin percentage declined compared to the same period last year.
+This decline was primarily driven by continued strong growth of our lower margin international messaging business.
+These declines were partially offset by certain operational improvements.